 Let’s recap all the key points discussed in this article:

-• The signs of getting fired can happen due to work performance, misconduct (or other non-performance-related reasons), and external company factors.
+- The signs of getting fired can happen due to work performance, misconduct (or other non-performance-related reasons), external company factors, or someone actively trying to push you out.

 My biggest advice is to focus on the things that you can change.
 In this case, that’s addressing potential skill gaps, meeting expectations, and having a job search strategy so that you can land your next career opportunity sooner if the worst were to happen.